G00324343/Node/README.md

 efficient.
 The Node.js package ecosystem, [npm][], is the largest ecosystem of open source libraries in the world.

+Express is a minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.
+It facilitates the rapid development of Node-based Web applications.
+Following are some of the core features of Express
+framework:

 The Node.js project is supported by the
 [Node.js Foundation](https://nodejs.org/en/foundation/).
 Contributions,
 policies, and releases are managed under an